SupertigerDev/return-youtube-sort-artist/README.md

-# Return Sort Artist Chrome Extention
+# Return YouTube Sort Artist Chrome Extention
 YouTube disabled the ability to sort videos on artist channels.
 This extension tries to add that back.